Or, a roe deer springing Gules, in base a triple mount Vert. Motto: «Carpe diem».

 Bearer: Knox, Kelly Kathleen.

-Coat of arms designed by me, highlighted with lights and shadows, contoured in Sable, with a pointed external shape and with a rough finish.
+It has been designed by me, highlighted with lights and shadows, contoured in Sable, with a pointed outer contour and with a texturized finish.

-These are the arms of Kelly Kathleen Knox, PhD, a retired military officer of the US Army and Air Force, primarily serving in medical and humanitarian roles, who served in two wars, was honored with the Meritorious Service Medal with one Oak Leaf Cluster, among other distinctions, and was inducted into the Ohio Veterans Hall of Fame.
+The arms of Kelly Kathleen Knox was presented in my lecture Women and Arms: Contemporary Coats of Arms for Women Worldwide (lecture).
+The presentation included her coat of arms shown together with the blazon and the design rationale.
+She is PhD, a retired military officer of the US Army and Air Force, primarily serving in medical and humanitarian roles, who served in two wars, was honored with the Meritorious Service Medal with one Oak Leaf Cluster, among other distinctions, and was inducted into the Ohio Veterans Hall of Fame.
 Her arms were designed by her and me and emblazoned by me.

 Bearer: Knox, Kelly Kathleen.